 Cypriot cuisine draws a lot of influence from, unsurprisingly, traditional Greek cuisine, with dishes like souvlaki and mousaka available on most menus.
 Surprisingly, despite its island nature, traditional Cypriot food lies more heavily on land animals rather than seafood, so it may not actually be the best destination for pescatarians or fish lovers — head to Malta for that.

 Cyprus is famous for halloumi and you can get plenty of it while you’re there and it is absolutely delicious!
-You also cannot leave the country without eat a traditional mezze meal — where you will get numerous courses of local specialities for a flat price.
+You also cannot leave the country without eating a traditional mezze meal — where you will get numerous courses of local specialities for a flat price.
 Most restaurants will offer a meat option, however, you can find seafood mezze available in many coastal restaurants.

 All in all, if you like Greek food and are happy to eat it on your holiday, then Cyprus is a great choice for you!